http://www.publicbroadcasting.net/krwg/news/news.newsmain/article/1/0/1697756/Regional/NMSU.Professor.Patents.Liquid.Organic.Fertilizer

 2004, discloses a method for composting wastes with water and

-can be applied through irrigation systems.
-Liquid fertilizer has
+that can be applied through irrigation systems.
+Liquid

-dissolved in water and is easily available for plant uptake
+liquid fertilizer is dissolved in water and is easily available

-contrary to composted material where only a fraction of the
+for plant uptake contrary to composted material where only a

-nutrient is available for plant uptake and often needs to be
+fraction of the nutrient is available for plant uptake and often

-supplemented with mineral fertilizer.
-Also, liquid fertilizer can
+needs to be supplemented with mineral fertilizer.
+Also, liquid

-be applied to plants on a timely basis as needed.
-The following
+fertilizer can be applied to plants on a timely basis as needed.

-are examples of devices and processes that produce fertilizer.
+The following are examples of devices and processes that produce

 The present invention preferably uses a plant source,